-02 Jan Brevard Public Schools Implement Instant Emergency Communications System
+Brevard Public Schools Implement Instant Emergency Communications System with First Responders

 WALLINGFORD, Conn.–(BUSINESS WIRE)–Brevard County, Florida, joined six additional Florida counties using Mutualink’s instant emergency communications coordination platform to enhance school safety readiness and response.
 On December 11, 2018, Brevard County School Board authorized the implementation of Mutualink in all of Brevard County’s public schools.
 The system addresses many of the communications coordination problems and delays repeatedly identified in school shooting incident after action reports around the nation, including in Florida.
 Brevard Public Schools, the 49th largest district in the U.S. and the 10th largest district in Florida, is the latest to adopt real-time instant coordination between schools and law enforcement.
 Brevard joins numerous school districts and universities across the nation adopting Mutualink’s instant crisis response and coordination technology.